Skip to content

 Online Tutoring

 Platforms like Wyzant, Tutor.com, and Varsity Tutors connect tutors with students.
-It’s very positive and comforting to know that you can earn $20–$80/hour sharing knowledge you already have.
+You can earn $20-$80/hour sharing knowledge you already have.
 Math and science tutors earn the most, but there’s real demand across all subjects.

 Coaching and Consulting

-And when you turn your creator expertise into a coaching offer, you will unlock a premium income stream that doesn’t require a large audience to generate significant monthly revenue.
-Coaches in the creator economy regularly charge $100–$500/hour.
-If you’ve built a following, grown a business, or developed expertise in a specific area, that knowledge has a price tag.
+When you turn your creator expertise into a coaching offer, you unlock a premium income stream that doesn’t require a large audience to generate significant monthly revenue.
+Coaches in the creator economy regularly charge $100-$500/hour.
+If you’ve built a following, grown a business, or developed real expertise in a specific area, that knowledge has a price tag.

 How to Choose the Right Path

-Do you really think it makes sense to try all five income streams at once and master none of them?
-The answer is already obvious to you.
+Do you think it makes sense to try all five income streams at once and master none of them?
 Here’s the framework:

-- Build in public.
+4. Build in public.
 Share your journey on social media.
-This builds an audience you can eventually monetize while creating accountability.
+This builds an audience you can eventually monetize while creating accountability that keeps you consistent.

-Sooner or later you will look back at this moment and either feel grateful you started, or regretful you waited.
+Sooner or later you’ll look back at this moment and either feel grateful you started, or regretful you waited.
 The window for early-mover advantage in the creator economy is real — and it narrows every year.

 For more structured guidance on building multiple revenue streams, check out our post on how to monetize your audience.